 In 1954 Issa and Abdullah Omidvar were in their twenties and growing restless in the suburbs of Tehran.
 In that golden age before Iran de-selected itself from the high table of western nations it was still possible for youngsters to dream ‘large’.
 The Omidvar brothers had a dream of traveling to the world’s remote corners.
-On motorbikes!
+Preferably on motorbikes while making a film about it!
+So the brothers ordered a couple of 500cc Matchless bikes and set off to see the world and document their trip in what is now known as one of the earliest travel documentary films!

 Throwing their film-making kit on their bikes and with just $90 each to spend, they set out to see the most remote people they could possibly find.
 En route they created a visual record that is now a milestone in film history.
 They shot incredibly sensitive, stand-alone anthropological documentaries about Eskimos, Amazonian cannibals, Polynesian islanders and much more.
 They edited them on the road and then held impromptu screenings in universities, village halls and arts centres, charging an entrance fee and thus financing the next leg of the trip!
 They really were the original Persian DIY Adventure Motorcycle Showmen!